f5devcentral/f5-waf-elk-dashboards/README.md

 ### NGINX App Protect Configuration
 NGINX App Protect doesn't require any special logging configuration besides logging destination should point to the logstash instance.
 Take a look to official docs for [examples](https://docs.nginx.com/nginx-app-protect/admin-guide/#centos-7-4-installation)

+**NOTE**
+The logstash listener in this solution is configured to listen for TCP syslog messages on a custom port (5144).
+If you have deployed NGINX App Protect on an SELinux protected system (such has Red Hat or CentOS), you will need to configure SELinux to allow remote syslog messages on a custom port.
+See the [configuration instructions](https://docs.nginx.com/nginx-app-protect/admin-guide/#syslog-to-custom-port) for an example of how to accomplish this.

 ### BIG-IP Configuration
 BIG-IP logging profile must be configured to use "splunk" logging format.
 ```